-In the fall of 2021 we are excited that Kirkwood Community College has incorporated shooting sports into their collegiate club program offerings!
-Congrats Coach Darren!
-It will be a fantastic season!
+In the fall of 2021, the Corridor Clay Crusher team coaches retired from college coaching as Kirkwood Community College incorporated shooting sports into their collegiate club program offerings!
+Congrats Coach Darren, we are excited for you!
+Happy to help with onboarding!

 The "Corridor" Collegiate name comes from an East Central Iowa term for the "corridor" area that stretches between Cedar Rapids and Iowa City along Interstate 380.
 The Cedar Rapids/Iowa City Corridor of Linn, Benton, Cedar, Jones, Johnson, and Washington counties have a background with youth shooting sports in their middle schools and high schools.